nzbgetcom/nzbget/INSTALLATION.md

 NZBGet is developed on a linux-system, but it runs on other POSIX platforms.

-NZBGet absolutely needs the following libraries:
+To build NZBGet you will need:

 For configuring and building:
  - [CMake](https://cmake.org/)